 “In the world of Kung Fu, Speed defines the Winner” – This adage, from the movie KungFu Hustle, holds true for enterprise success in general.
 Today the quest of achieving speed- in developing software and in the shipment of the software to end customers- drives these organizations nuts.
 Hence organizations want to embrace Continuous Deployment, a strategy to implement the new (software) releases automatically and safely into production environments.
 One of the areas, most critical to advanced enterprises, is an application deployment process into containers.
 Today the rate of software deployments into containers has not stepped up proportionally to the rate of building them.
 Usually, the carefulness in dealing with verbose configuration of container orchestrator snatches away the speed to deliver software at an expected time.
-Case in point: In this article, we will put a special focus on how Spinnaker, a Continuous Delivery software, can automate deployments into Kubernetes containers safely.
+Case in point: In this article, we will put a special focus on how Intelligent Software Delivery (ISD) by OpsMx built on Spinnaker, can automate deployments into Kubernetes containers safely.

 1. Why does everyone love Kubernetes (K8S)?

 Developers, who are apathetic about infrastructure, use Kubernetes– an open-source orchestration system for container deployment, container (de)scaling, and container load balancing.
 Compelling features which make K8S used profusely by many enterprises (esp. engaged in developing cloud applications) are: